 Food in Belize is a mixture of all the different cultures you will find, so there is a lot of Caribbean and creole food, Mexican food, Mayan food and more!
-A typical breakfast would be refried beans and dinner could be pork chilli or Belizean Stewed Chicken.
+The restaurants are great and the staff are always so friendly.
+A typical breakfast would be refried beans and dinner could be Belizean Stewed Chicken.
 Veganism is a relatively new concept here but there are still lots of options.

 What are the people like?